 ISAs offer a tax-free wrapper for saving in the UK – so if you save in an ISA account, you won’t be charged tax on the interest you receive, or on any dividends/growth if you’re using a stocks & shares investment ISA.

 Each tax year you can pay a specified amount into your ISAs – you can have more than one.
 The current ISA allowance for 2020/2021 is £20,000, but it tends to increase annually, with next year’s allowance announced in the government’s annual budget, to give banks and savers time to plan.

 Typically, around the start of the new tax year (April 5), the UK ISA market heats up – interest rates and product marketing increase.
 This is when you tend to get the best ISA rates, but they are not always what they seem.

 Rates are often incentivised to make them as attractive as possible during ‘ISA season’, and many include ‘bonus interest’ which is only available for a set period – and then the interest drops to a much lower rate.

-> Making rates appear as attractive as possible when people are thinking about ISAs is a great marketing tactic, and many people forget to switch when their rate drops.
-If you’re canny, you can use this marketing merry-go-round to maximise your ISA returns by regularly switching to the best deals – but the question remains, how do you transfer your ISA?
+Making rates appear as attractive as possible when people are thinking about ISAs is a great marketing tactic, and many people forget to switch when their rate drops.
+If you’re canny, you can use this marketing merry-go-round to maximise your ISA returns by regularly switching to the best deals.

-> All ISAs, including junior ISAs, are transferable – but there are good reasons you might choose not to transfer your ISA at a particular time.
+All ISAs, including junior ISAs, are transferable – but there are good reasons you might choose not to transfer your ISA at a particular time.
 For example, some cash ISAs (such as ‘notice’ ISA accounts) require you to keep your money invested for a set period to receive enhanced returns.
 This doesn’t restrict you from transferring away from these products immediately, but you should check if the returns you’ll get from the new ISA will outmatch what you’ll get if you stuck with your existing ISA.